eclipsesource/tabris-js/doc/layout.md

 - size as positive number in px

-When there is no `layoutData` specified for a widget, the behavior is undefined.
 If some properties are missing, the following rules apply:

 * When `width` is not specified, the width is defined by the difference between `right` and `left`.
 When either `left` or `right` is also missing, the widget should shrink to the minimal width required to display its content.